 5. Look 360 degrees.
 At first, I was really focused in one direction which had a good foreground of pine trees.
 It wasn't until I relaxed a bit, turned and started looking around, that I realized there were photo opportunities everywhere, even straight up.
 I just kept shooting with the Nikon 24-70mm and even though I did bring the 70-200mm with me, for some reason I left the 14-24mm lens in the room.
 In total, I spent close to an hour taking pictures and if it wasn't for that pesky aforementioned assignment, I would have stayed all night.

-After seeing the Northern Lights with my own eyes, I don't regret any sleep I missed and even as I sit here in the Anchorage airport with a five-hour layover and another 16 hours before I'm back in Virginia, the lights are still bright in my eyes.
+After seeing the Northern Lights with my own eyes, I don't regret any sleep I missed and even as I sit here in the Anchorage airport on a five-hour layover and yet another 16 hours before I'm back in Virginia, the lights are still burning bright in my eyes.

 Many of the hotels in Fairbanks maintain a wake-up list if you wish to be notified whether the Aurora Borealis is active on a particular night.
 My advice, just head outside and shoot; you may discover more in your photograph than you expected.